Metro Arms American Classic II

 I am considering its purchase, because at first blush this appears to be the best value of any inexpensive 1911 with which I’m familiar.
 If the metallurgy proves sound and the slide, frame and barrel fits remain constant over several thousand rounds, it is a good buy indeed.
 The Metro Arms American Classic II is in short supply at this time (November, 2008), as none of the normal distributors have any in stock.
 If you're hankering for a Colt 1911 style pistol, it might be worth waiting for!

-NOTE: See the Product Reviews page for the latest full review of a MetroArms American Classic II pistol.
+NOTE: See the Product Reviews page for a review of the Metro Arms Bobcut 1911 and the latest full review of a MetroArms American Classic II pistol.

 Copyright 2008, 2013 by David Tong and/or chuckhawks.com.
 All rights reserved.